Symbol List Manager

-Automatic lists are also available called Optuma Symbol Lists, which contain the constituent symbols of a number of global indices, including ASX200, FTSE100, DAX, MSCI Japan, NSE Nifty, S&P 500 and industry sectors, and the TSX Composite.
+Automatic Optuma Symbol Lists are also available, which contain the constituent symbols of a number of global indices, including ASX200, FTSE100, DAX, MSCI Japan, NSE Nifty, S&P 500 and industry sectors, and the TSX Composite.
 These can be enabled as part of your data subscription.

-Optuma Symbol ListsListed under Optuma Lists are a number of global indices.
-Depending on the exchanges you have enabled on you subscription will depend on the symbol lists you see.
-For example, without a US data subscription you won't see the S&P500, Russell 1000, or US industry ETF components, or Hong Kong data to see the members of the Hang Seng Index.
+Optuma Symbol ListsListed under Optuma Lists are a number of indices and US sectors.
+Depending on the exchanges you have enabled on your subscription will depend on the symbol lists you see.
+For example, you will need a US data subscription to see the S&P500, Russell 1000, or US industry ETF components, or Hong Kong data to see the members of the Hang Seng Index.
 To modify your data subscription or add the Optuma Symbol List option sign in to your account page and scroll down to the data section.

-Clicking on the index will display the list of companies on the right, which can be opened as a Watchlist, RRG, or using a saved Page Layout under the Open List As... button.
+Clicking on the list name will display the list of members on the right, which can be opened as a Watchlist, RRG, or using a saved Page Layout under the Open List As... button.